tbullmann/hana/README.md

 ![HDMEA](hidens.png)

-Hana is a Python library for analysing recordings made by high density micro electrode array.
+Hana is a Python library for analysing recordings made by the "hidens" high density micro electrode arrays.

 If you use this library in your research, please cite our paper ([Frontiers](???)):